GenesisFR/HowToBecomeGoodAtShooters/README.md

 - unleashes rocket propelled grenades at enemies
 - tends to keep his distance from any agent, so playing aggressively tends to work with RPGs
-- if forced into CQC, he will resort to using a pistol Destroying their rocket-filled backpack results in an explosion that is always fatal to them.
+- if forced into CQC, he will resort to using a pistol
 - destroying his rocket-filled backpack results in an explosion that is always fatal to him

 #### Rusher